marobinette/DataScience/assignments/week3/ds_HW2.md

 df = df[~df['spe_nam'].isin(spenders_to_remove)].copy()
 ```

-**Data Quality Issues:**
-Luckily the largest issue was called out in the documentation as stated above.
-However, there are a couple of other things worth calling out.
-The column names are not very intuitive and do not allow one to just dive into the data.
-There was a lot of data dictionary consultation.
-This is fine, but I felt it made the data less approachable.
-Example of this include things like "pur" for purpose of expenditure or "can_off_sta", which means candidate office state.
-I call out "pur" because this could be one of the more interesting items in the dataset.

 **Data Story & Findings:**

 This analysis operates on two levels.
 At the surface, the data chronicles the narrative of a presidential election—the candidates, the messaging, the strategic decisions that shaped public discourse.
 Beneath that visible campaign lies a more complex story: the intricate financial machinery that unfortunately powers modern American democracy.
 Through Federal Election Commission expenditure data, we can trace not just what campaigns spent, but how money flows through the political ecosystem, revealing the economic infrastructure that transforms political ambitions into electoral outcomes.